 Should you decide to remove this feature, you are warned that “friend suggestions for you and your friends may be become less relevant” and that “your phonebook will no longer include synced contacts, but will display the contact info of friends who have included it on their profiles”.
 Which is fine by me – I don’t need Facebook helping me find friends, and if someone I know wants everyone to have their phone number, that’s up to them.

 If you want to disable this feature, here’s what you’ll need to do:

 - Before you do anything, you’ll need to turn off the auto-sync feature on your mobile phone.
 For an Android phone, go to Menu>Settings>Account and Sync>and uncheck the Auto-Sync box.
 For iPhones, open the Facebook application for your phone, then you’ll need to click on the “Friends” icon, and then click “Sync”.

 - Go to your Facebook homepage on your computer, and click on Account>Edit Friends>Contacts.
 You’ll see a full listing of all your phone’s contacts, mobile and home phone numbers included.
 On the right-hand side of this page, you’ll see a link to click on to get the process of removal started.

 - You’ll receive a message from Facebook informing you when the removal is complete.
 Once you have confirmation, go back and turn on your syncing again.

 Did you know your contacts were being imported without your permission?
 Do you think Facebook respects your privacy?

-BTW, we are offering all our readers, a Free PC Tune up, value at $49.95 and PC Diagnostic test.
+BTW, for a limited time, we are offering all our readers, a Free Computer/Laptop Tune up and Diagnostic test, valued at $49.95.
 Our tech support people are pretty smart and will find issues related to hard drive space, infections, spyware, and give you a full report – complimentary.
 Call us: (914) 294-3305